JonathanMayeur/marketplace-dapp/README.md

 # Marketplace-dapp
 Final project ConsenSys course 2018. [react-truffle-box](https://github.com/truffle-box/react-box) was used as a starter template.

-## What does the project do
+## What does the project do?
 This project is an online marketplace that operates on the blockchain.
 The marketplace is managed by a group of admins, that can manage store owners.
 Store owners can put articles for sale and manage their articles.
 Clients can visit the marketplace and purchase these articles for sale using cryptocurrency.

-## Installation
+## How to set it up

 First ensure you are in a the project directory.

-1. Run the development console.
+1. Start your locally running test blockchain.
     ```javascript
-    truffle develop
+    ganache-cli
     ```

-2. Compile and migrate the smart contracts.
-Run these commands in the development console.
+2. Compile and migrate the smart contracts to the test blockchain on port 8545.
     ```javascript
-    compile
+    truffle compile
-    migrate
+    truffle migrate
     ```

 3. In the `client` directory, we run the React app.
     ```javascript
-    // in another terminal (i.e. not in the truffle develop prompt)
-    cd client
     npm run start
     ```
+Connect MetaMask to your private blockchain and use it to sign transactions.

-4. Truffle can run tests against your smart contracts.
+4. To run tests against your smart contracts.
     ```javascript
-    // inside the development console.
-    test
+    truffle test
     ```

 ## User stories